 Great Lakes, Ohio Valley & Midwest

-A mild spring followed by a warm and wet summer in the eastern Great Lakes region will allow both mosquito and tick populations to thrive.
-Drier conditions in the south and upper Midwest may also drive ants indoors in search of water.
+A warm spring followed by a warm and wet summer will allow both mosquito and tick populations to thrive.
+Wet conditions may also drive ants indoors in search of dry ground.

 North Central U.S.

 Warmer than normal temperatures will support an increase in stinging insects.
-Warm and wet spring and summer conditions in the north will also allow mosquito and tick populations to thrive.
+Warm temps in spring will also allow tick populations to thrive.

 South Central U.S.